If you’re underpaid at your job, you already know it.

 But here’s the truth: you don’t have to stay underpaid.

-There are clear signs that point to the fact you’re not getting compensated justly, and ignoring them only hurts you in the long run.
+There are clear signs that you’re not being compensated fairly for your work, and ignoring them only hurts you in the long run.

 If you’re feeling undervalued or constantly watching others earn more for doing less, it’s time to take a hard look at your situation.